Appomattox Court House Audio Tour, Beta Version

 On April 9, 1865, Gen. Robert E. Lee surrendered the Army of Northern Virginia to Lt.
 Gen. Ulysses S. Grant in the parlor of this house.
 Lee’s aide Lt.
 Col. Charles Marshall chose this site.
 The house, built in 1848, survived under several owners until 1893, when speculators dismantled it in a failed money-making venture.
 In the 1940s, using the speculators’ plans and specifications, and archeological evidence, the National Park Service rebuilt the house on its 1848 foundation.

 Behind the house are the Summer Kitchen and Enslaved Cabin.
-Both are open for visitors.
+Both are open to the public.

 The color photograph shows the top two stories of the brick McLean House taken from the left, or east side.
-The roof of the ice house is visible in the foreground and the white log buildings of the summer kitchen and enslaved cabin are visible in the rear of the house.
-A green grass field leads up to the house and large hardwood trees are visible in the background.
+A grass field slopes slightly down to the McLean house and outbuildings.
+The roof of the underground log icehouse is visible in the foreground.
+The white log buildings of the summer kitchen and enslaved cabin are visible in the rear of the house.
+Large hardwood trees line the background.
 A white picket fence surrounds the house.
 The front of the McLean House has a wide veranda across the front with white square columns and a white railing around the flat roof of the veranda.
+Wide steps lead to the front door.
 There are chimneys on each side of the house.
+All of the buildings are roofed with wood shingles.
 The sky is pale blue.

 McLean Wayside Panel

 There is a wayside panel affixed to the picket fence in front of the McLean House.
-In the top half of the panel is historic pencil sketch of the McLean House and Raine Tavern.
-Another black and white sketch of General Lee riding away on his horse Traveler is superimposed in the upper right hand corner.
-The following text is at the top left hand corner: This sketch by freelance artist Eustace Collett was made in April 1865.
+In the top half of the panel is a historic pencil sketch of the McLean House and Raine Tavern.
+Another black and white sketch of General Lee riding away on his horse Traveler is superimposed in the upper right-hand corner.
+The following text is at the top left-hand corner: This sketch by Eustace Collett was made in April 1865.
+Collett was an engineer by training and was attached to Grant’s staff as an artist to document battles and other events.
 The building at left - no longer standing - was at that time an abandoned tavern.

 Clover Hill Tavern